PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

         return value
 ```

 In the example, we use Pydantic's `validator` decorator to define a custom validation method for the `color` field.
-We can use it in a flow like this:
+You can use it in a flow like this:

 ```python
 import pydantic